I'm a tax attorney and I enjoy the stress and confusion that it brings. Spreadsheets, the IRS, and client headaches are my life.

-I recently came out to my friends and family.
-It's been a long time coming and, although I don't have universal support, the vast majority of my friends and family have been great.
+I came out to my friends and family in 2014.
+It's been a long time coming and, although I didn't have universal support, the vast majority of my friends and family have been great.
 For anyone who's not out and reading this I have three thoughts about encouraging you to come out: (1) Your friends and family will love you no matter what; (2) I bet your friends and family would prefer to know who you are than have you hide your life from them, and; (3) No matter what, your life is your life.
 Be comfortable and stay strong.

 I love board games!
 They're the best... although, I'm not sure I'm sure enough to say I'm "really good" at them.

 Movies: Clue, The Godfather, Hook, Down with Love, Contact, Pitch Perfect, Memoirs of a Geisha,, Spies Like Us, Dead Poets Society, The Man Who Knew Too Little, Pride

 Shows: Game of Thrones, Firefly, Archer, The Office, How to get Away with Murder, Lost

 Music: Barbershop, classical, showtunes, classic rock, Meghan Traynor

 Food: Tacos, pizza, pies, various fish, cheesy soups, fruits, burgers, venison, breakfast foods, etc. (Not Potatoes)